Multiple Strategies in a Single Algo

 Each sub-strategies, and the main strategy, will maintain their independent version of orders and positions tracking.
 That means order APIs (trading APIs), including order placement, order management, algo order and stoploss/ take-profit APIs will maintain and track their own contexts.
 Simulation APIs (simulation APIs) will also affect behaviour of only the respective contexts.
 For example, calling get_open_orders from a sub-context will return only the open orders placed from the corresponding sub-strategy.

 However, a few sets of APIs are global, in the sense that they will affect all contexts - the main context as well as any sub-contexts created.
-This inclues the squareoff API, the pipeline APIs (pipeline) and some risk management APIs).
+This includes the squareoff API, the pipeline APIs (pipeline) and some risk management APIs).
 This means, for example, if we call square-off from any context, all positions in all active contexts will be squared-off by default.
 See more in the documentation of the respective APIs.

 Below code snippet shows how to add and cancel of sub-strategies in an algo run.
 Sub-strategies are added in the main context, but can be removed from itself or from the main context.